 The system-to-be has a strong need of maintainability and extendibility because of its nature.
 The core system will have to adapt to many different countries’ laws so the most important aspect will be its reusability of logical components such as the booking aspect or the queue managing.

 Portability:

 Since the goal is to make it easy for all people to use our system-to-be, it must be operatable in different operating system environments.

 FORMAL ANALYSIS USING ALLOY

-The following alloy formal analysis has the goal to prove the correct functionality and the formal proof of some of the defined goals for the proposed system.
-We focus on: